jeongbaebang/async-wave/README-US.md

    </b>
 </h1>

-<p align="center">`vigilAsync` is a safely executed asynchronous function that sequentially executes a chain of callback functions and returns the result.
+<p align="center">`goAsync` is a safely executed asynchronous function that sequentially executes a chain of callback functions and returns the result.
 It safely transforms any value into a Promise and passes it as an argument to the asynchronous function.
 This allows for easy management of asynchronous operations and returning of results.
-Additionally, `vigilAsync` provides intuitive implementation of error handling, success handling, and other logic through callback functions.
+Additionally, `goAsync` provides intuitive implementation of error handling, success handling, and other logic through callback functions.
 This enables developers to write safe and efficient asynchronous code.</p>

 - [🇰🇷 한국어](./README.md)